 In particular, we produced four different 50×50 km maps showing: occurrence, breeding evidence, abundance and changes in species distribution in comparison to EBBA1.

-These maps are now available for the following species: Great Cormorant (Phalacrocorax carbo), European Shag (Phalacrocorax aristotelis), Northern Harrier (Circus cyaneus), Baillon’s Crake (Porzana pusilla), Eurasian Oystercatcher (Haematopus ostralegus), Common Sandpiper (Actitis hypoleucos), Common Black-headed Gull (Larus ridibundus), Yellow-legged Gull (Larus michahellis), Rose-ringed Parakeet (Psittacula krameri), Eurasian Eagle-owl (Bubo bubo), European Bee-eater (Merops apiaster), Sardinian Warbler (Sylvia melanocephala), Wallcreeper (Tichodroma muraria), Eurasian Blackbird (Turdus merula), Northern Wheatear (Oenanthe oenanthe).
+These pilot maps are available for the following species: Great Cormorant (Phalacrocorax carbo), European Shag (Phalacrocorax aristotelis), Northern Harrier (Circus cyaneus), Baillon’s Crake (Porzana pusilla), Eurasian Oystercatcher (Haematopus ostralegus), Common Sandpiper (Actitis hypoleucos), Common Black-headed Gull (Larus ridibundus), Yellow-legged Gull (Larus michahellis), Rose-ringed Parakeet (Psittacula krameri), Eurasian Eagle-owl (Bubo bubo), European Bee-eater (Merops apiaster), Sardinian Warbler (Sylvia melanocephala), Wallcreeper (Tichodroma muraria), Eurasian Blackbird (Turdus merula), Northern Wheatear (Oenanthe oenanthe).

 Preliminary occurrence map for Sardinian warbler (50×50 km)